dr1s/pihole_exporter.py/README.md

 # pihole_exporter
 A prometheus exporter for Pi-Hole written in Python 3.

-Authentication is not supported right now.
-To use this exporter password authentication must be disabled in Pi-Hole.

 # Table of Contents
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->